NSGC Licensure Grant Awards

 Proposals must address the components outlined in the "Grant Review Guidelines" section below and must include a one-page budget.
 This should be as specific as possible and may not include salary for any NSGC member.

-The call for Fall 2013 grant applications is now open.
-Proposals must be submitted electronically via email to the NSGC Executive Office: firstname.lastname@example.org.
+Proposals must be submitted electronically to the NSGC Executive Office: firstname.lastname@example.org.
 The email subject line should read, "Licensure Grant Award."

-The NSGC Executive Office will verify the membership status of applicants, and forward eligible applications to the LS chair.
-The LS chair will distribute the proposals to the committee members within one week of the submission deadline.
-Proposals submitted after the deadline has elapsed will not be considered.
+The NSGC Executive Office will verify the membership status of applicants and forward eligible applications to the Licensure Subcommittee Chair.
+The Chair will distribute the proposals to the Subcommittee members for review and discussion.

-The LS chair will notify the authors of the funded proposals and the parameters for the use of funds, as well as the authors of the unfunded proposals by phone or email.
+The Subcommittee Chair will notify the authors of the funded proposals and the parameters for the use of funds, as well as the authors of the unfunded proposals by phone or email.
 The awardees must accept the award in writing (email is acceptable) within seven business days of notification.
-Acceptance of the award must include a statement of understanding that the funds must be used as outlined by LS, and must be spent by the end of the calendar year of the award.
+By accepting the award, recipients must abide by a statement of understanding that the funds must be used as outlined by the Licensure Subcomittee and must be spent by the end of the calendar year of the award.

-During the course of the project, the recipient will submit receipts, bills, or invoices for expenses incurred throughout the project to the NSGC Executive Office for payment or reimbursement.
+During the course of the project, the recipient will submit receipts, bills, or invoices for expenses incurred to the NSGC Executive Office for payment or reimbursement.
 The recipient, or his/her institution, can pay for supplies or services and then request reimbursement from NSGC.
 Bills for services rendered can also be submitted to be paid by NSGC.
-If the payment is to be made to an individual and the amount of expense exceeds $599.00, NSGC must submit an IRS Form 1099 and that individual will be responsible for paying taxes on the amount.
+If the payment is to be made to an individual and the amount of expense exceeds $599.00, NSGC must submit an IRS Form 1099.
+The individual submitting such a claim is responsible for paying taxes on the amount.
 This is not necessary if funds are distributed to an institution.
 All requests for payment and reimbursement for the project must be submitted to the NSGC Executive Office by December 31 of the award year.

-Re: lobbyist service-related expenses.
-Grant recipients must submit the name, address, and social security number of any lobbyist for direct payment.
+State groups often use grant awards for lobbying.
+To do so, grant recipients must submit the name, address, and social security number of any lobbyist for direct payment.
 NSGC is required to submit a 1099 tax form for these services.
-Thus, if an NSGC member directly accepts the funds to then be paid out to the lobbyist, NSGC is required to report these funds as "income" received by the NSGC member.
+If an NSGC member directly accepts the funds to then be paid to the lobbyist, NSGC is required to report these funds as "income" received by the NSGC member.
 For non service-related lobbyist expenses, NSGC must have all of the receipt's information.
-Lobbying and related expenditures by NSGC are strictly monitored and must be reported to the membership.
+Lobbying and related expenditures are strictly monitored and will be reported to the membership.

 The awarded funds must be used toward the completion of the proposed project.
-Any funds that remain unused by December 31 of the award year must be returned to the NSGC Treasurer.
+Any funds that are unused by December 31 of the award year must be returned to the NSGC Treasurer.

-A year-end report for the project and a financial summary of how the funds were spent must be submitted by December 31 to the NSGC Treasurer and the LS chair.
+A year-end report for the project and a financial summary of how the funds were spent must be submitted by January 31 of the following year to the NSGC Treasurer and the Licensure Subcommittee Chair.

-Because NSGC is responsible for grant project outcomes, anything published or otherwise made public as a result of this funding must be passed through the NSGC Executive Office for appropriate triage to Board members.
+Because NSGC is responsible for grant project outcomes, anything published or otherwise made public as a result of this funding must be reviewed by the NSGC Executive Office for appropriate triage to Board members.

 Helpful Hints for Applying

 A budget/summary of costs is required for the project.
-Please itemize each cost and provide a total.
+Please itemize each cost and provide the exact total.
 In general, funding will not be approved for non-consumable supplies (e.g., LCD projectors, computer hardware, etc.).
-Proposals including requests for such funding should include justification of how these supplies are essential.
-Award monies may not be used toward indirect/overhead costs assessed by an institution.
+Proposals including requests for such funding should justify why these supplies are essential.
+Award monies may not be used toward indirect/overhead costs that an institution assesses.

 Since the money must be paid by the end of December of the current year, it is important that grant proposals indicate how the services will be completed and how the money will be spent within this period.